 Some Drills for Improving Technique to Field a Grounder

-I have discussed the ready position for fielding a grounder before.
-The ready position will help you respond instantly toward the hit ball.
+1. The “2-Minute” Ready Position Drill The ready position helps you respond instantly toward the hit ball.

-The goalie drill is one of my favorite drills I generally implement among my youngsters.
-The purpose of the drill is to make the players capable of keeping ground balls in front of them for maximum time.
+3. The Goalie Box Challenge This is one of my favorite drills to implement.
+The purpose is to make players capable of keeping ground balls in front of them, acting like a hockey goalie.

 Related Read: Baseball drills for 10 years olds.